 All parents of newborns have seen it.
 One minute your baby is sleeping blissfully and you're convinced she'll be down for hours.
-Then all of a sudden, her arms jerk, she wakes herself up, and you're back at square one trying to get her down again.
-This is what's called the Moro (or startle) reflex.
-It's a normal protective reflex that all babies are born with.
+Then all of a sudden, her arms jerk, she wakes herself up, and you're back at square one trying to get her down to sleep again.
+This is what's called the Moro (startle) Reflex.
+It's a protective automatic reflex that all babies are born with.
 So it's completely normal!

-But what is the Moro reflex exactly?
-The Moro Reflex, or you might hear someone refer to it as the startle reflex) is an involuntary response experienced by newborn babies.
-It's a normal occurrence parents will notice their babies doing from birth until 3-4 months or so.
+So what is the Moro reflex exactly?
+The Moro Reflex, or you might hear someone refer to it as the startle reflex, is an involuntary response experienced by newborn babies.
+It's a normal occurrence parents will notice their babies doing from birth until 4 months or so.
 This reflex is often a response to an outside factor, but can also be triggered when a baby feels a free-falling type sensation.
 You'll know your baby is experiencing the Moro reflex if you see them suddenly flail out their arms or arch their back.
-They may also let out a gasp or breathe in a sharp inhale.
-They'll often calmly pull their arms back in again and go back to sleep, but more often they're up for good.
+They may also let out a gasp, cry out, or breathe in a sharp inhale.

 The Reasons Babies Experience the Moro Reflex